hpatel-lincoln/hpatel-lincoln/README.md

 - 👋 Hi, I’m @hpatel-lincoln
-- 👀 I’m interested in iOS Development, AR, Smart Contracts
+- 👀 I’m interested in iOS Development and Smart Contracts
-- 🌱 I’m currently learning EVM and Solidity
 - 💞️ I’m looking to collaborate on Social Recovery wallet for iOS and Android

 <!---